Styrofoam® Packaging Becomes the Washed-Up Choice for Shipping Seafood

 - RPCs insulate seafood product well, preserving the cold chain for seafood products

-- Unlike Styrofoam containers, RPCs are foldable, saving valuable space in the warehouse
+- Unlike Styrofoam packaging, RPCs are foldable, saving valuable space in the warehouse

 Learn about RPCs and how to put them to work in your seafood operations.

 To learn more about Tosca’s seafood RPC, click here.
-By making the switch to Reusable Plastic Containers, you’ll drive cost savings and rid your supply chain of single-use Styrofoam containers forever.
+Opting for reusable plastic packaging over foam will pay off for years to come.
+By making the switch to Reusable Plastic Containers as your transport packaging, you’ll drive cost savings and rid your supply chain of single-use Styrofoam containers forever.